Carol Raye

-As a notable media personality, she also appeared as herself on programs like The Mike Walsh Show and was a regular panellist on the game show Blankety Blanks and as a honoured guest on This Is Your Life.
+As a notable media personality, she often appeared as herself on programme's like The Mike Walsh Show and was a regular panellist on the game show Blankety Blanks and an guest on This Is Your Life.

+Raye was the subject on a biography titled Funny Business detailing her career written by theatre historian and theatre designer John Senczuk, that was launched at a function in Sydney as a part of Media Week hosted by her SeaChange costar Sigrid Thornton.